soneight/template/README.md

 # TEMPLATE

-> Project Short Description
+> Project Summary

-Project Long Overview
+Project Overview

 ###### each folder MAY contain README with additional information about project